From Born Not Knowing Better

 Jeremiah's 'Balm of Gilead' University Always Close By

-There are times in our individual lives, our church's life, and our nation's life when we are just not interested in the wisdom of God.
-When we are just going to do whatever we please, and call it good, and religious and moral, and just totally ignore God's word.
+There are times in our individual lives, our church's life too, and our nation's life when we are just not interested in the wisdom of God.
+When we are just going to do whatever we please, and call it "good", and "religious" and "moral", and just totally ignore God's word.
 This is what Judah did before God permiited the Babylonians to take them captives into exile and burned down their temple in 586BC.
 According to Ezekiel 8 the priests were not listening to God's word and Spirit.
 They preferred idolatry.
 According to Ezekiel 17 the kings were not listening, they preferred making side deals with Egypt when the Lord had clearly showed them to ally with Babylon.

 The prophet Jeremiah was fiery man of God with a fire shut up in his bones.
 He had to get it out.
 There are times when we have to just prophesy the truth and let the words of God and the conviction of the Holy Ghost fall where they may.
 Delayed hope makes the heart sick (Proverbs13,2), but it's even worse when we don't speak up.
 So Jeremiah just spoke up, full of hope and truth.